-In recent years, some state legislatures have passed legislation guaranteeing a person the right not to have to work on his or her Sabbath.
+On the other hand, in recent years some state legislatures have passed legislation guaranteeing a person the right not to have to work on his or her Sabbath.
 For example, Connecticut, the state that instituted the first Sunday Laws, has the following statute on its book: "No person who states that a particular day of the week is observed as his Sabbath may be required by his employer to work on such day.
-An employee's refusal to work on his Sabbath shall not constitute grounds for his dismissal."5
+An employee's refusal to work on his Sabbath shall not constitute grounds for his dismissal."

-Even today some Jews encounter difficulties in the workplace because of their observance of Shabbos.
-Nonetheless, these obstacles, particularly in metropolitan areas with large Jewish populations, are nowhere near as formidable as those that presented themselves in the eighteenth, nineteenth and first half of the twentieth centuries.
+Even today some observant Jews encounter difficulties in the workplace because of their observance of Shabbos.
+Nonetheless, the obstacles faced today, particularly in metropolitan areas with large Jewish populations, are no where near as formidable as those that presented themselves in the eighteenth, nineteenth and first half of the twentieth centuries.
+This is indeed fortunate.